-It’s that time of year when millennials are starting their first job out of college or, perhaps,
+It’s that time of year when millennials are starting their first job out of college or, perhaps, continuing the search.

 It’s that time of year when millennials are starting their first job out of college or, perhaps, continuing the search.
 I’ve been in my job for 25 years, which is rare nowadays, especially for CEOs.
 I’ve managed to stay in mine so long in large part because it’s been more than a job – it’s a career built upon the nine lessons listed below.
 These lessons are timeless, universal, and applicable to any position or industry.
 Let’s call it the Career List.
 Give it a read, and then give the lessons a try.